Call for abstracts

 Upon completion of the submission process you will receive a confirmation e-mail.

-Author notifications will be sent in May 2021.
+Author notifications will be sent end of May 2021.

-All abstracts without registration and payment of the presenting author until June 01, 2021 have to be deleted and cannot be considered for the program planning.
+All abstracts without registration of the presenting author until June 15, 2021 have to be deleted and cannot be considered for the program planning.
+Payment by the end of June is sufficient.

 Contents and layout